calculquebec/cq-formation-advanced-python/ul-20160216/07-mpi.md

 I am rank 2 of 4
 ~~~

 As expected, we have 4 ranks, numbered 0 to 3.
 The interesting thing to notice is that the output is not sequential.
 This is the first thing to remember: those processes are really independent processes.
-They do their own thing, whenever they are ready, unless we synchonise them in some way, either explicitly or by adding communication betwen them.
+They do their own thing, whenever they are ready, unless we synchronize them in some way, either explicitly or by adding communication between them.

 The most important aspect of MPI programming is, as it was with the multiprocessing module, is to take care to split our processing equitably between processes.
 Since we will start with our multiprocessing solution from the last topic, we will use the same interval-splitting and go straight to communication.